PanosKolyvakis/AI-to-LaTeX/README.md

 You can find my BLOG on this project [here](https://panoskolyvakis.github.io/blog.html) The user can now do consecutive calls to the GPT API to improve the document according to preferences (e.g. you can click refine button to add/remove paragraphs, or customize the document in general)

 I have recently added a .tex editor that can be used to recompile the document to the webUI.
+The editor may be used to edit the document manually and recompile.

 *Once the project is completed, I plan to deploy it on the web, possibly using Heroku or AWS.